 - Applications Deadline: June 22, 2018

-- Course Level: Scholarship is available to pursue postdoctoral programme.
+- Course Level: award is available to pursue postdoctoral programme.

-- Study Subject: Scholarships are awarded in HIV-exposed uninfected child health outcomes.
+- Study Subject: The studentships are awarded in HIV-exposed uninfected child health outcomes.

 - Scholarship Award: The postdoctoral scholarship is valued at R470, 000 per annum.
 The tenure of the award is 15 months (total value of the award for the period is R587, 500).
 A modest travel allowance for the period spent in Boston, US and Gaborone, Botswana will additionally be provided.

-- Nationality: Scholarship is available for resident of a low- or middle-income country.
+- Nationality: award is available for resident of a low- or middle-income country.